axioned/handbook/src/content/docs/Processes/Testing/overview.md

 **On Desktop browsers:**

-- Emails should open up default/user’s email client.
+- Emails should open up default/user's email client.
 - Telephone numbers should open up Skype (if installed).
-Otherwise remain inactive (depending on the Client’s desired experience/what’s documented in the SOW).
+Otherwise remain inactive (depending on the Client's desired experience/what's documented in the SOW).

 **On Mobile browsers:**

-- Emails should open up default/user’s email client.
+- Emails should open up default/user's email client.
-- Telephone numbers should initiate the phone call process on the user’s phone.
+- Telephone numbers should initiate the phone call process on the user's phone.

 #### Form Issues